ashiqursuperfly/Compiler/Readme.md

 Confusion:

-Operator and Constants pushed into SymbolTable means we cant push them again.Is it convenient ? i think so but wdyt.
+1.Operator and Constants pushed into SymbolTable means we cant push them again.Is it convenient ? i think so but wdyt.
 Is pushing operator convenient?

+2.should we print tokens in token file even if the symbol is already pushed previously and we didnt push it in this step.

 TODO :
-Char Literals
-Strings
+Char literals done bt need to know more about unrecognized char error Strings
 Comments
 & Related Errors